pseyfert/overleaf-commenter/README.md

 ## Behind the scenes

  - overleaf-commenter obtains the email address through git.
-(Since the git commit email address and the accouunt on overleaf are independent, this might actually be wrong)
+(Since the git commit email address and the account on overleaf are independent, this might actually be wrong)